beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 which is ominously called [the Kill Ring](https://fishshell.com/docs/current/interactive.html#killring).

-The one I use the most is copying the whole content of the buffer into the system clipboard, which is easy enough with the <kbd class="kbd">ctrl-x</kbd> shortcut.
-To paste, a simple <kbd class="kbd">ctrl-v</kbd> does the trick.
+The one I use the most is copying the whole content of the buffer into the system clipboard, which is easy enough with the <Kbd seq="ctrl-x" /> shortcut.
+To paste, a simple <Kbd seq="ctrl-v" /> does the trick.

-<kbd class="kbd">ctrl-k</kbd> puts everything from the cursor position until the end of the line into the Kill Ring,
+<Kbd seq="ctrl-k" /> puts everything from the cursor position until the end of the line into the Kill Ring, which can
-which can then be pasted with <kbd class="kbd">ctrl-y</kbd> (the key stands for "yank", apparently a heritage of the Emacs edition mode).
-Since the pasteboard is a ring, we can put multiple things in there and then rotate between them in reverse order, <strong>after pasting</strong>, with <kbd class="kbd">alt-y</kbd> (yank-pop).
+then be pasted with <Kbd seq="ctrl-y" /> (the key stands for "yank", apparently a heritage of the Emacs edition mode).
+Since the pasteboard is a ring, we can put multiple things in there and then rotate between them in reverse order,
+<strong>after pasting</strong>, with <Kbd seq="alt-y" /> (yank-pop).

 ## Bonus: Directory History

-As a bonus, I just found out about the directory history, which enables navigation to previously visited folders with the <kbd class="kbd">alt-left</kbd> shortcut (when the command line is empty).
-Similarly, one can go forward in the history with <kbd class="kbd">alt-right</kbd>.
+As a bonus, I just found out about the directory history, which enables navigation to previously visited folders with the <Kbd seq="alt-←" /> shortcut (when the command line is empty).

+Similarly, one can go forward in the history with <Kbd seq="alt-→" />.
 A game-changer when switching between two projects frequently!

 ## Conclusion